wheresrhys/fetch-mock/docs/docs/API/CallHistory.md

 `fetchMock.callHistory` exposes the following methods.

 > Note that fetch calls made using `(url, options)` pairs are added synchronously, but calls using a `Request` are added asynchronously.
 This is because when a `Request` is used access to many of its internals is via asynchronous methods, while for an options object they can be read directly.
-In general it's best to `await` your code to complete before attempting to access call history.
+In general it's best to `await` your application code to complete before attempting to access call history.

 ### .recordCall(callLog)